streamnative/pulsar-flink/README.md

 Flink SQL> select * from topic0;
 ```

-The following configurations are optional in environment file or could be override in a SQL client session using `SET` command.
+The following configurations are optional in environment file or can be overridden in a SQL client session using the `SET` command.

 <table class="table">